SethClydesdale/forumactif-messenger/README.md

   - [x] a Home button for going back to first history entry
   - [ ] a Settings button for configuring personal settings
   - [x] an About button for viewing info about FAM + Checking for updates on Github
-- [ ] add icons to topics and forums so it's easier to differentiate the two
-- [ ] add page numbers to load older / new pages
-- [ ] add button in chats to view older posts
-- [ ] add new topic button
 - [x] add message submission in topics
+  - [ ] add message editing
+  - [ ] add message deletion
+  - [ ] add ability to moderate messages (check permissions by query selecting the topic modtools)
   - [x] add auto-refresh for new messages
   - [ ] add notification when new messages are posted
   - [ ] add indicator for flood control timeout
-- [ ] add emoticons
+  - [ ] work on emoticons popup
-- [ ] add attachment popup for images and videos
+  - [ ] work on attachment popup for images and videos
+- [x] add new topic button
+  - [x] setup new topic form and sending functionality
+  - [x] load the created topic once it's submitted
+- [ ] add page numbers to load older / new pages
+- [ ] add button in chats to view older posts
+- [x] add icons to topics and forums so it's easier to differentiate the two
 - [ ] add new styles for quotes, codeboxes, etc.. in messages (collapsing these elements by default is preferred)
 - [x] add theme color to FAM toolbar on Forumactif Edge

 #### Fix
+- [x] fix actions bar visible when not in a topic
+- [x] fix message listener still active while viewing about page
 - [ ] fix guests being able to post when there's no reply button
 - [ ] fix scrolling to the last message when images aren't loaded
 - [x] fix avatars and usernames so they link to the user profile
 - [x] fix similar topics and other non-message elements displaying as anon message
 - [x] fix button and input styles on modernbb
-- [ ] remove username, topic title, and "on"/"by" from last post times
+- [ ] clean up timestamps to remove unnecessary data, or just make them look nicer.

 #### Misc ideas for later development stages
 - [ ] add theme picker